2014 Museum Internships are Now Open!

 - Actively participate in the daily operations at the Natural Science Museum for at least 20 hours each week, including animal care, leading guided tours of the facility, public programs, exhibit preparation, maintenance of the facilities and grounds, and gift shop sales.

-- Help lead insect walks, nature walks, and bird walks offered by the MMA for children and adults.
+- Assist with insect walks, nature walks, and bird walks offered by the MMA for children and adults.

 - Engage in MMA activities, field trips, and programs, including staffing special summer events.